FatherShawn/docker-drush/README.md

     --email="<email>" --key="<key> ac-site-list

 If you have the `~/.acquia/cloudapi.conf` credentials file,
-it can be mounted into the container (by mounting the home directory from the host).
+it can be mounted into the container by mounting the home directory from the host.

+    Follow instructions for Mounting SSH keys.

+### Host Drush settings

+Drush settings (~/.drush) can be mounted into the container by mounting the home directory from the host.

     Follow instructions for Mounting SSH keys.